-The following information is provided to assist you in this decision making process and help you to get the most out of any solar purchase, should you elect to make one.
+The following information is provided to assist you in this decision making process and help you to get the most out of any solar purchase

 There is more to a PV system than just the solar panels.
 A typical PV system not only consists of solar cells linked together to form solar panels, but also an inverter to convert the electricity from direct current ( DC) into alternating current (AC), the mounting system hardware, and the wiring needed to connect the PV system to the home or business’ electrical system.
 The PV panels can be mounted on a roof, or on a stand-alone mounting system, which is typically a pole or a system of racks.

 For greatest efficiency, the panels need to face southward and be in direct sun throughout the day.
 The inverter(s) should be certified by Underwriters Laboratory (UL) 1741.
 This UL certification insures that, in the event of a power outage, the PV system will shut down and will not back feed electricity on to the electric distribution system which could potentially create an unsafe condition for line workers or other customers.

 The output of a PV system depends on a number of factors include the direction it faces, the shading, the tilt, the efficiency of the panels, and several other parameters.
 It is recommended to thoroughly review the type, size and make of the various components of any system you are considering installing.

 Keep in mind that your peak output will be based on the output of the inverter, not necessarily the size of your panels.
 Therefore, if you install a 300 Watt DC panel, but your inverter is only 250 Watts DC, then you will not be producing to the maximum capability of your panels.
 Also, there is typically some energy loss between the panel and the point where it enters your home’s electrical distribution panel.